-We are very happy to announce the following keynote speakers for the International Conference of Energy Harvesting, Storage, and Transfer (EHST'17):
+We are very happy to announce the following keynote speakers for The 3rd International Conference of Energy Harvesting, Storage, and Transfer (EHST'19):

 Dr. Jean-Luc Meunier